 International Day of Women and Girls in Science: February 11th

-One book recommendation for this topic is "Hidden Figures" by Margot Lee Shetterly.
+A great book to include is "Hidden Figures" by Margot Lee Shetterly.
 This nonfiction book tells the true story of a group of African American women who made significant contributions to the space program at NASA during the 1960s, despite facing discrimination and segregation.
 The book highlights the importance of diversity and inclusion in STEM fields and serves as an inspiration for young girls and women interested in pursuing careers in these fields.

 Library Lovers Day: February 14th